Iglesias’ hit, throw help Orioles to 4-3 win over Blue Jays

 The Blue Jays, looking to qualify for the expanded postseason, made three deals at the trading deadline, obtaining LHP Robbie Ray from Arizona, INF Jonathan Villar from Miami, and RHP Ross Stripling from the Los Angeles Dodgers.

 Ray is 1-4 this season with a 7.84 ERA, and has a career record of 48-50 with a 4.25 ERA.
-He is expected to shore up a rotation which has hasn’t had a starter go into the seventh inning since Aug.
-22, 2019, a streak span that reached 65 games Monday.
+He is expected to shore up a rotation which has hasn’t had a starter go into the seventh inning since last August, a span of 65 games.
 Toronto also receives cash in exchange for LHP Travis Bergen.

 Villar, a switch-hitter, is batting .272 this season with two homers.
 He hit a career-high 24 homers last year with Baltimore and was picked up for a player to be named later.